mdbootstrap/mdb-ui-kit/docs/getting-started/browsers-devices.md

 group: getting-started
 ---

+{% callout info %}
+**Bootstrap Reference Documentation**
+This is a part of the reference documentation from <a href="http://getbootstrap.com">Bootstrap</a>.
+It is included here to ensure this critical information about compatibility is conveyed.
+{% endcallout %}

 Bootstrap supports a wide variety of modern browsers and devices, and some older ones.
 See which exact ones below, as well as detailed information on known quirks and bugs.

 ## Contents